• Skip to primary navigation

 While Garam Masala can be used in a variety of recipes, Tandoori Masala is specifically for marinating meat for the popular Tandoori Chicken dish.

-Additionally, Garam Masala has a warming effect on the body while Tandoori Masala is known for its smoky flavor due to being roasted over hot flames.
+Also, Garam Masala has a warming effect on the body while Tandoori Masala is known for its smoky flavor due to being roasted over hot flames.

-Understanding the Differences Between Tandoori Masala and Garam Masala
+Flavor Profiles of Tandoori and Garam Masala

 Tandoori Masala and Garam Masala are two popular spice blends in Indian cuisine.